Everything you need to know about the Unibet Champion Hurdle Challenge Trophy at Cheltenham Racecourse on March 16.

 Ruby Walsh is the joint-most successful jockey with four wins in the race along with Tim Molony, who won it four times in succession (1951, 1952, 1953, 1954).

-Nicky Henderson is the leading trainer having won the race six times, and J P McManus, who is the leading owner, has seven victories next to his name.
+Nicky Henderson is the leading trainer having won the race eight times, and J P McManus, who is the leading owner, has nine victories next to his name.

 While Gavin Cromwell’s five-year-old brought with him a progressive profile having only lost once in his 10 races under rules to date, he was expected to find things much tougher up against dual winner Buveur D’Air, and crack Irish mares Apple’s Jade and Laurina.